The Mustang's Braking System Explained

 The brake cylinder assembly, located between the engine and the driverís side fender of your Mustang, responds to the brake pedal being pushed inside of the car.
 Above the cylinder assembly is a brake fluid reservoir.
 The reservoir is usually semi-clear plastic, allowing you to easily monitor the level of fluid inside of it.
 As the pedal is pushed, brake fluid is pushed through the tubing to the brakes located at each wheel.
-This fluid in turn pushes the pistons in the brake calipers, forcing the brake pads to contact the rotors and induce friction.
-This friction slows the car down.
+This fluid in turn pushes the pistons in the Mustang's brake calipers, forcing the brake pads to contact the rotors and induce friction.
+This friction slows your Mustang down.

-The brake cylinder found in the Mustang is split into two sections, the master cylinder and the slave cylinder.
+The brake cylinder found in the Mustang is split into two sections--the master cylinder and the slave cylinder.
 The master cylinder controls the front brakes, while the rear is controlled by the slave cylinder.
 The hydraulic lines in modern anti-lock brake equipped cars first travels to the anti-lock brake controller which can control the pressure in the brake lines going to each wheel to help prevent the individual brakes from locking up.
-It does this based upon feedback provided by a sensor positioned at each wheel that Iíll cover a little later.
+It does this based upon feedback provided by a sensor positioned at each wheel that weíll cover a little later.

-The largest component found at the wheel is the rotor.
-It spins along with the wheel, as itís held by the studs for the lug nuts.
+The largest component found at the wheel is the brake rotor.
+It spins along with the wheel, as itís held by the studs for the wheel's lug nuts.
 The brake rotor is a high grade of steel, and will often get a coating of rust very soon after a vehicle is washed, or sits in the rain.
 Youíll see this often with cars at a dealership waiting to be sold.
 This is nothing to worry about, and the brake pads will clean the rust coating off the first time they stop the car.

-Surrounding a section of the rotor is the brake caliper.
+Surrounding a section of the rotor on your Mustang is the brake caliper.
 Brake pads sit between the caliper and the rotor, and itís the friction between the pad and the rotor that stops the car.
 Modern Mustangs use a separate holder for the pads, allowing the caliper to be removed with the pads remaining in place.
 A piston on the backside of the caliper applies the pressure that squeezes the contact surface of the pads against the brake rotor.

 The Mustang hasnít seen a rear drum brake for many years.
 However, on older Mustangs, such as the Fox bodies, a front disk and rear drum brake setup was common.
 Instead of utilizing a disk, the drum brake uses a slightly different configuration, with the pads positioned inside a steel drum.
 Disk brakes offer more stopping power, and a rear disk brake conversion is often at the top of the list for those with rear drum brakes.
 On top of that there are more mechanical parts involved with drum brakes, so routine maintenance is a little more complicated due to the various springs and clips needed.